FerreirAndree/41549_HCI_LogBookTemplate/hci_logbook.md

 - Building the personas:
 We made a persona that characterizes the average user of the bus system and, in consequence, a bus app.
 Personality, Qualities and Ability Range is well defined and realistic.

+We also made up some scenarios that persona might face while using the app and the bus.

 ---
 # [P1 - First Assignment Presentation](presentation_1/p1_first_assignment_presentation.md)
 >	Presentations will take place in weeks 5 and 6